-Lots of times you can knock out some pretty popular rides without a FastPass if you head straight to the back of a park and get on ‘em right away!
+Lots of times you can knock out some pretty popular rides without a FastPass (please note, FastPass+ is currently unavailable due to the global health crisis.
+We’ll be sure to update our readers as soon as any new information pops up!) if you head straight to the back of a park and get on ‘em right away!
 Then you can relax and enjoy a more leisurely pace while working your way back up to the front of the park for the rest of the day.

 Keep in mind this doesn’t ALWAYS work — Disney’s Hollywood Studios is a good example of this.
 The most popular attractions are at the back of this park, like Slinky Dog Dash and all of Star Wars: Galaxy’s Edge, so everyone ELSE will likely be rushing to the back of this park first.
 In general, this tip works well for the other three parks.

 Chances are you’ll probably run into some “colorful characters” at Disney World, especially if you’ll be enjoying a character meal at one of the park’s many dining locations.

 To make life even easier for your Disney pals, bring a Sharpie marker from home which is a lot easier for characters with fuzzy or big-gloved hands to hold.
 They can even sign your shirt or backpack with it (as long as you’re not wearing it)!
 (Just don’t let it fall into your toddlers’ hands or they could do some SERIOUS damage!) 😉 (Please note, character meet and greets are currently unavailable due to the global health crisis, but we will be sure to update our readers as soon as anything new pops up!)